hsuanchunlin/HiTSEQ-MacOS/README.md

 ### Calculation
 Now we can go to **Calculation** function.
-Just follow steps 1 to 5 and you will get your results.
+Just follow steps 1 to 5, and you will get your results.
 #### Parameters

-- Enzyme Concentration: It is the concentration of your enzyme/protein/RNA/DNA etc. when you perform the binding experiment for the second column.
+- Enzyme Concentration: It is the concentration of your enzyme/protein/RNA/DNA etc. when you performed the binding experiment for the second column.
-- Referece Sequence: The sequence varient you usually use for normalize/compare your results.
+- Reference Sequence: The sequence variant you usually use for normalize/compare your results.
 - Filter count: When performing sample preparation, there might be issues which cause the sequences can not be amplified well.
 Those issues may include RT, PCR, or anything.
 Setting this threshold can help you mark sequences with low reads.
-Even though the app still calculate and export all sequence varients for you, you can filter them out by the N or Y mark in Excel or any tool.
+Even though the app still calculate and export all sequence variants for you, you can filter them out by the N or Y mark in Excel or any tool.

-There will be a column indicate N or Y. **N** means the reads of the sequence varient in the first column is less than the threshold.
+There will be a column indicate N or Y. **N** means the reads of the sequence variant in the first column is less than the threshold.

 ![](Images/Calculate01.png)

 ### Visualization

-Here, two histograms are provided for your observation.
+Two histograms are provided for your observation.
 The difference lies in the x-axis.
 One represents Relative Rate Constant (RKa), while the other depicts log(RKa).
 The y-axis, on the other hand, shows Frequency (sequence count).
 ![](Images/Bar01.png)

 ### Description